coderefinery/coderefinery.org/content/_index.md

 ## Training and e-Infrastructure for Research Software Development

-CodeRefinery acts as a hub for FAIR (Findable, Accessible, Interoperable, and Reusable) software practices.
-It currently focuses on the Nordic/Baltic countries, but aims to expand beyond this region.
+We teach all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data.
+We don't just give courses , but are a training network that you can join to share the effort and bring better courses to your community.

+Our [standard workshop](@/lessons/core.md) is well known in Nordic academic circles and our [our engaging online teaching style](@/workshops/teaching-style.md) is considered best-in-class even compared to in-person teaching.
 CodeRefinery aims to operate as a community project with support from academic organizations.

 View our [vision of the future of